Sony says executive changes not yet determined

 "Sony Corporation has made no announcement in this regard and nothing has been determined at this time," the company said in a statement responding to the reports.

-Last March, Sony signalled that Hirai would be Stringer's successor by promoting him to head consumer products and services, which makes up the bulk of Sony's $85 billion (55 billion pounds) in annual sales.
+Last March, Sony signaled that Hirai would be Stringer's successor by promoting him to head consumer products and services, which makes up the bulk of Sony's $85 billion in annual sales.

 The global technology and entertainment giant has warned that it is on track for its fourth straight year of losses and has seen its tech prowess wane as it loses ground to South Korean rival Samsung Electronics Co.